kittysquee/team-handbook/github-for-non-gitters.md

-# Github for non-Gitters
+# GitHub for non-Gitters

 Or 'how can I contribute content, updates to content and content design using this amazing tool [named after](https://www.quora.com/Why-is-Git-called-Git) a pejorative, while installing no tools on my Barnardo's machine?'

-In this session, we'll get you a [Github account](https://github.com/join?source=header-home) if you don't have one already, and we'll take you through how you can contribute via the Github web site without installing any software on your machine.
+In this session, we'll get you a [GitHub account](https://github.com/join?source=header-home) if you don't have one already, and we'll take you through how you can contribute via the GitHub web site without installing any software on your machine.

-## What git is
+## What Git is

 Git is, in the words of its author "the stupid content tracker".
 For content people, it exists to solve a problem with which we're all familiar: